 Q – What’s an arts incubator?

 A – An arts incubator is a purpose-built space that can be used as a centre for artists to gather and work, a venue for performances, workshops and galleries, a community gathering space, and even host events and festivals.
-Examples include cSPACE King Edward in Calgary or Cape Breton Centre for Craft and Design.
+Examples include cSPACE King Edward in Calgary or Cape Breton Centre for Craft and Design in Nova Scotia.

 Q – Where will the arts incubator be located?